Eldoov/CS673OLSum23Proj-sum23metcs673_team3/team.md

 ---

 I hail from Visakhapatnam, a coastal city in India renowned for its scenic beauty and serene seas.
 I made the journey to Boston to pursue my Master's degree, driven by a passion for technology and software development.
-With two years of experience as a 5G software developer, I have honed my skills in this cutting-edge domain.
+With two years of experience as a 5G software developer, I have honed my skills in this cutting-edge domain and i am interested in Machine learing and AI.
 I like playing football and I seek adventure through challenging hikes and embark on long drives.

 ### Adithya (adithyaprk) Prakash